White Marsh Mall

-White Marsh Mall is a regional shopping mall in the unincorporated and planned community of White Marsh, Maryland.
-It is one of the largest regional malls in the Baltimore metropolitan area, with 6 anchor stores and 134 specialty shops in 1200000 sqft.
-The mall is anchored by Macy's, Macy's Home Store, Boscov's, JCPenney and Dave & Buster's.
-White Marsh Mall is the fourth largest mall in the Baltimore area, behind Towson Town Center, Arundel Mills Mall and Annapolis Mall.
-It is adjacent to an IKEA store and The Avenue at White Marsh shopping center.
+White Marsh Mall is a super-regional shopping mall in the unincorporated and planned community of White Marsh, Maryland.
+It is one of the largest malls in the Baltimore metropolitan area, with six anchor stores and 130+ specialty shops in 1200000 sqft.
+The mall is anchored by Macy's (including Macy's Home Store), Boscov's, JCPenney and Dave & Buster's.
+It was developed by Rouse on land rented from Nottingham Properties.

+White Marsh Mall is the fourth largest mall in the Baltimore metropolitan area, behind Towson Town Center, Arundel Mills and Annapolis Mall.
+It is adjacent to an IKEA store and The Avenue at White Marsh shopping center (as it is part of the broader White Marsh Town Center project).
+The mall is owned and managed by the Spinoso Real Estate Group, which acquired the mall from Brookfield Properties in November 2024.